 You can go to the island by private boat, the limited state boat from Koror to Kayangel that leaves every other week on Friday and goes back to Koror on Sunday for $20 each way and through a day trip provided by tour operators in Koror for a minimum of $170 per person.

-There are only few accommodations in the area but you can bring your tent and experience a totally secluded beach.
-If you want to experience a total off-the-beaten path destinations, this atoll is a must.
+There are only a few accommodations in the area but you can bring your tent and experience a totally secluded beach.
+If you want to experience a total off-the-beaten-path destination, this atoll is a must.

 5. Milky Way Lagoon